Written by Medicover Team and Medically Reviewed by

 Cellulitis

 Cellulitis is a deeper bacterial infection of the skin and subcutaneous tissues.
-It presents with redness, warmth, swelling, and pain in the affected area.
+It presents with redness, warmth, swelling and pain in the affected area.
 Oral or intravenous antibiotics are required for treatment.

 Necrotizing Fasciitis

-Necrotizing fasciitis, also known as flesh-eating disease, is a severe bacterial infection that spreads rapidly along fascial planes.
+Necrotising fasciitis, also known as flesh-eating disease, is a severe bacterial infection that spreads rapidly along fascial planes.
 It requires immediate surgical intervention and intravenous antibiotics to prevent widespread tissue damage and mortality.

 Chickenpox and Shingles Connection